odoo/odoo/doc/howtos/rdtraining/setup.rst

 ------------------

 As seen in :ref:`howto/rdtraining/architecture`, Odoo uses PostgreSQL as a RDBM.
 In the context of a development machine, the easiest way is to install it locally.
-We also create a PostgreSQL user corresponding to our current user:
+Then, we can create a PostgreSQL user corresponding to our current user:

 .. code-block:: console